justiceserv/AppleMusicDiscordRPC/README.md

 Special thanks to: [sboh1214](https://github.com/sboh1214) for providing full list of genre from apple music! <br>**(APPLE U SUCK, give students way to get developer token.)**

 ### + I added full list of apple music genre as json, in case you need it!

+**This project should be opened after discord is started.
+I am developing another project to give more spotify-like experience.
+[Check Here](https://github.com/justiceserv/AppleMusicRPCEverywhere)**